 - placed in an area where other animals, particularly dogs, cannot access the trap.

-- Captured cats must be taken to Dakabin RSPCA facility within 24 hours of being captured (council does not pick up captured cats)
+- Council does not pick up captured cats.
+They must be taken to Dakabin RSPCA facility within 24 hours of being captured.

-- The cat trap must be properly cleaned, free of fur, mud and dirt with the trigger plate free from any soiling.
+- Cat traps must be returned properly cleaned, free of fur, mud and dirt, with the trigger plate free from soiling.

-If the cage is not returned in an acceptable condition by the end of the 2 week period the resident will be charged for the full replacement cost of the cat cage.
+If the trap is not returned in an acceptable condition by the end of the 14 day hire period, the hirer will be charged for the full replacement cost of the trap.